Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

 ## Learning the Essentials of CentOS Enterprise Linux 7 Administration <a name="essentials"></a>

-* ### Installing Centos Enterprise Linux 7 Overview <a name="overview"></a>
+* ### Installing Centos Enterprise Linux 7 Overview <a name="install-centos"></a> <a name="overview"></a>

+  * As we make our way through this repository you will be doing the following:
+  Downloading ISO files
+  VirtualBox Networking
+  Installing CentOS 7 from local media
+  Installing CentOS 7 from the network
+   - Local Web server
+   - [www.CentOS.org](https://CentOS.org/download/) - then choosing Linux 7 (2009)> x86_64 > Here will be a list of mirrors
+   - http://mirrors.vcea.wsu.edu/centos/7.9.2009/isos/x86_64/ - this is a mirror example

+   Both installs will be minimal installs
+   Adding X Server GUI to Server 1
+   Install VirtualBox Guest Additions

-  * As we make our way through this repository you may find that there are things that you may not know or things that may not be mentioned here.
-That's okay because every hurdle is a learning experience.
-I will have more courses to come after this repository to help you better understand CentOS Enterprise Linux 7.
+  * You may find that there are things that you may not know that may not be mentioned here.
+That's okay because every hurdle is just a learning experience.
+I will have more courses to help you better understand CentOS Enterprise Linux 7, this course is just the Essential crash course.

-  * If you go to [www.CentOS.org/download/](https://www.centOS.org/download/) and you will be able to filter through multiple types of downloads for x86_64 using CentOS Linux 7.
+  * If you go to [www.CentOS.org/download/](https://www.centOS.org/download/) and you will be able to filter through multiple types of downloads for CentOS Linux 7 x86_64.
    1. Everything DVD - All that CentOS can provide 7GB+
    1. DVD - 4 GB Full Installation DVD
    1. Minimal - A CD size at 600MB, enough for a minimal install of CentOS.
    1. NetInstall - If you look through the website you can find other locations that are hidden where you will find a NetInstall at about 10MB for a pure NetInstall CD.

+  * #####

 * #### Downloading CentOS <a name="download-centos"></a>

  * During our installation of CentOS Linux 7, we will be able to install different types of CentOS as previously mentioned.
 We will be using a minimal install for both of our servers because you can always scale up.
-If you go to [www.CentOS.org/download/](https://www.centOS.org/download/) you will
+If you go to [www.CentOS.org/download/](https://www.centOS.org/download/) you will find the ISO's available for download.
+We will be choosing CentOS Linux 7 and choosing x86_64.

  ![CentOS Option](https://imgs.developpaper.com/imgs/3204112588-5efd555297297_articlex.png)